alfed7/react-ssr-ts-scss-rollup/README.md

 ```bash
 yarn install
 ```
+3. Create .env files in packages/web and packages/server folder.
+The content can be copied from .env.sample file.
-3. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```